Powered by SchoolDash

 Finances: About average.
 The school budget has been roughly in balance

 Disadvantaged pupils: Below average.
 Progress up to age 16 is poor.
 Destinations at 16 are below average.
-Progress at 16-18 is poor.
-Destinations at 18 (allowing for attainment) are below average.
+Progress at 16-18 is about average.
+Destinations at 18 (allowing for attainment) are about average.

 Destinations: Poor.
 The proportion of students going on to education or training at 16 is quite low, while at 18 (allowing for attainment) it is very low.
 Show details